 Combatting Suspicious Network Activity

-As with many problems, the key to combating suspicious network activity is prevention, and this involves having a solid organization-wide security strategy.
+As with many problems, the key to combating suspicious network activity is prevention, which involves having a solid organization-wide security strategy.
 Here are a few items that should be included in any comprehensive data security approach:

 Network Security Tools

-We discussed some of the ways you can detect and combat suspicious network activity in the previous section.
+In the previous section, we discussed some of the ways you can detect and combat suspicious network activity.
 Let’s take a closer look at some of the network security tools you can use to identify and mitigate the severity of network threats.

-• SIEM (Security Incident and Event Management): SIEMs encompass a variety of tools and solutions that monitor and control network activity.
-When you’re using a SIEM your team can identify breaches in-progress.
+- SIEM (Security Incident and Event Management): SIEMs encompass various tools and solutions that monitor and control network activity.
+When you use an SIEM, your team can identify breaches in progress.
 This real-time detection helps with quick response times.

 Detect Suspicious Network Activity with File Integrity Monitoring

-A reliable FIM tool and strategy will not only enhance your data security but will also help you achieve compliance with security standards like PCI DSS, which explicitly states the need for file integrity monitoring.
+A reliable FIM tool and strategy will enhance your data security and help you achieve compliance with security standards like PCI DSS, which explicitly states the need for file integrity monitoring.

-Any organization entrusted with customer data must take security seriously because it’s not just information that’s on the line: data breaches aren't just expensive, but they can also tarnish an organization’s reputation.
+Any organization entrusted with customer data must take security seriously because it’s not just information that’s on the line; data breaches aren't just expensive, they can tarnish an organization’s reputation.

-Unfortunately, hackers and malicious parties are always upping the ante in terms of new techniques and tactics to breach networks, but file integrity monitoring and having a great data protection policy in place can protect your organization, your data, your reputation, and your customers.
+Unfortunately, hackers and malicious parties are always developing new techniques and tactics to breach networks, but file integrity monitoring and a strong data protection policy can protect your organization, your data, your reputation, and your customers.

 To learn more about File Integrity Monitoring, download the Definitive Guide to File Integrity Monitoring today.